Merricko24/Course-Plan-Project/README.md

 - Docker Desktop
 - any browser to access localhost

+## Instructions to run the application locally
+- Open VSCode or an editor of your choice
+- Enter command "docker compose up"
+- Open a web browser of your choice and type in localhost:300/
+- Now you will be in the homepage of our app, Schedules4U

 ## 10. Audience
 - Students who need help planning their semester’s courses for the near or distant future
 - Students who need class recommendations